sync-for-science/procure-wip/README.md

 - `validateExists` - ensures the path is populated in the FHIR Resource being evaluated.

+## Contributing

+As early stage software, Procure has bugs.
+If you run into an issue, please review the "issues" tab on Github and, if the problem isn't listed, open a new issue ticket to let us know!
+Also, if you're a software developer and are able to fix the code, git pull requests are very welcome, but please get in touch before coding large changes.

+Developers submitting code should install [Git Secrets](https://github.com/awslabs/git-secrets) and configure it as a pre-commit hook on their local Github repository to prevent inadvertent disclosure of confidential information.
+Pull requests will be screened using this tool prior to being merged.

 ## Third Party Libraries Used

 ### Core